ogubuikeAlex/king-Alex-d-great/README.md

 ## 🚀 About Me
-I'm a developer with skills ranging from web2 to web3 and maybe someday web5 😁.<br />
+I'm a developer with skills ranging from web2 to web3🙂<br />
-I am a Google WomentTechmaker ambassador, so when I am not planning products or coding<br />
+I am a Google WomenTechmaker Ambassador, so when I am not planning products or coding<br />
 I offer mentorships to tech youngies.<br />
 **Fun fact: I am a foodie and a die-hard WEEB!!**